gbit1605/Mobile-handset-recommendation/README.md

 Precision = (recommended ∩ relevant) / recommended

 Here, recommended is the number of recommedations given for each product and relevant are the number of recommendations that have a value lower than that of a dynamic threshold.
-The dynamic threshold, in this case hase been defined as, (avg of the five recommedation distances + distance value of recommendation 5 / 5) where recommedation 1 is the closest match and recommedation 5 is the farthest.
+The dynamic threshold, in this case has been defined as, (avg of the five recommedation distances + distance value of recommendation 5 / 5) where recommedation 1 is the closest match and recommedation 5 is the farthest.

 NOTE: Only a few companies from the dataset have been added to the UI but the project can be scaled as per requirement.